PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 ```

 **Note**: Objects can be returned as a vector, set, or simply as a list of elements separated with commas.

+**Note 2**: The objects returned will have their newly generated Object IDs.
+If inserting an objects ex-nihilo, the Object ID
+is found referring to the property `ObjectId` on the resulting objects.

 #### UPDATE